Release Notes

 Fixed issues White Screens and Locked Fields

-Fixed cases where designs could become unusable due to invalid data structure
+Fixed cases where designs could become unusable due to invalid data structure.

 v3.5.0